lexicHQ/smartloop/README.md

 <br/>

-Use the CLI to upload, manage and query documents based on fine-tuned foundational LLM models.
-It uses the smartloop API to manage projects and documents and gives you the power to quickly process contents using LLM and reason based on them
+Use the CLI to upload, manage, and query documents based on fine-tuned LLM models.
+It uses the smartloop API to manage projects and documents and gives you an easy way to quickly process contents and reason based on it.

 ## Requirements